Fishy0/Recipe-Share/README.md

 # 0. QuickStart
 For fellow classmates, a simple download of the code and running of main to the IDE will run the program.
 Navigate to localhost:8080 for the home page.
-Other pages include:

-localhost:8080/api/users

-localhost:8080/api/recipes

-localhost:8080/UserIndex

 # 1. Introduction